munki/createOSXinstallPkg/README.md

 ####Installer choice changes

-You'll find a `MacOSXInstaller.choiceChanges` file at `InstallOSX.pkg/Contents/Resources/Mac OS X Install Data/MacOSXInstaller.choiceChanges`
+You'll find a `MacOSXInstaller.choiceChanges` file at `InstallOSX.pkg/Contents/Resources/OS X Install Data/MacOSXInstaller.choiceChanges`

 See `man installer` for more info on ChoiceChangesXML files.